gbmhunter/blog/content/electronics/communication-protocols/i2c-communication-protocol/index.md

 The picture below shows the difference grounding the other wire in a pair makes when transmitting I2C over twisted pair cables.
 The yellow trace is SCK (for reference), the white trace is SDA with the second wire floating, and the blue trace is SDA when the second wire is either grounded or connected to VCC.
 Notice a great reduction in cross-coupling on the blue trace.

-{{< figure src="/images/2011/09/i2c-long-cable-ground-no-ground.jpg" width="364px" caption="The difference grounding the other wire in a pair makes when transmitting I2C over twisted pair cables.
+{{< img src="i2c-long-cable-ground-no-ground.jpg" width="364px" caption="The difference grounding the other wire in a pair makes when transmitting I2C over twisted pair cables.
 The yellow trace is SCK (for reference), the white trace is SDA with the second wire floating, and the blue trace is SDA when the second wire is either grounded or connected to VCC.
 Notice a great reduction in cross-coupling on the blue trace.
 This was over a 20m ethernet cable."  >}}

 The I2C transmission distance can also be extended by using I2C buffer IC's.
 These chips buffer the inputs and provide high output drive signals useful for sending down long cables.
 Some also support RX/TX splitting (sending the RX and TX signals from the SDA down separate lines to increase transmission times), as well as differential line driving).
 Buffering the I2C lines introduces a 'lock-up' problem, in which if the bus is driven low, the receiver will keep it low even after the sender has released it.
 To stop this from happening, manufacturers cleverly introduced two 'logic-low' levels, which both conform to the logic-low of the I2C standard.
 Typically anything 0.5V is counted as a true 'low' (which is propagated through the buffer), while anything between 0.5V and 0.9V is a buffer-generated low which is not propagated.